lirenfei2021/Go-to-BSoD/README.md

 This program can only run in Windows.
 And it cannot run in Windows XP or earlier.

-If you used this program or above-mentioned commands to go to BSoD,You can restart the computer to get away from the BSoD.
+If you used this program or above-mentioned commands to go to BSoD,You should restart the computer to get away from the BSoD.